cfpb/design-system/docs/pages/heroes.md

           contrast with a non-white (or light gray) background. "
       - variation_is_deprecated: false
         variation_name: Jumbo hero
-        variation_description: Jumbo heroes, also known as 50/50 heroes, have supersized headings on large screens and standard-sized headings on smaller screens.
-The image takes up the full right half of the hero and bleeds to the edges on larger screens.
-White space may appear above and below the image in order to preserve its dimensions on smaller screens.
+        variation_description: Jumbo heroes have supersized headings on large screens and standard-sized headings on smaller screens.
+The image visibly fills the right-most third of the element while using a gradient to seamlessly fade behind the text.
         variation_code_snippet: >-
           <section class="m-hero m-hero__jumbo" id="example-jumbo-hero">
               <div class="m-hero_wrapper wrapper">